 - Lukewarm running water

 Avoid household cleaners, bleach solutions, or abrasive pastes when cleaning dentures.
 They may discolor acrylic or weaken the structure.
+When choosing a denture cleanser, opt for alcohol-free products that won’t cause your dentures to become brittle over time.

 - Brush your tongue and gums each morning